RCO-MU/student_store_v2/README.md

   - [X] User can click the '+' button on a product cart to increment that product in the shopping cart.
   - [X] User can click the '-' button on a product cart to increment that product in the shopping cart.
   - [X] Shopping cart displays a table of products, quantities, subtotal, tax, and total.
+  - [X] Buttons in the Navbar to scroll to the relevant section.

 ### Extra Features